-In January, I wrote a post titled, Advice Given to an Aspiring 14 Year-Old Entrepreneur Wanting to Learn SEO.
-I included in that post links to a number of pages that I thought might be helpful to someone learning SEO.
-On my walk this morning past the Omni La Costa Resort, I was thinking about it, and decided that it might not be a bad idea to create a Learning SEO category here, and provide more resources to help people who are learning SEO access some of the resources I come across that might help them understand more.
+In January, I wrote a post titled, Advice Given to an Aspiring 14-Year-Old Entrepreneur Wanting to Learn SEO.
+I included in that post links to many pages that I thought might be helpful to someone learning SEO.
+On my walk this morning past the Omni La Costa Resort, I was thinking about it.
+I decided that it might not be a bad idea to create a Learning SEO category here and provide more resources to help people who are learning SEO access some of the resources I come across that might help them understand more.

 One that I was thinking might be really helpful is this video (SMX West 2016 – How Google Works: A Google Ranking Engineer’s Story) with Google Engineer Paul Haahr:

-Google keeps a careful eye upon the quality of their search results, and have human beings who review those results and provide feedback on them.
+Google keeps a careful eye upon the quality of their search results and has human beings who review those results and provide feedback on them.
 These people are known as human quality raters, and they are provided a set of guidelines, which Google started sharing with the public.
-If you want to be an SEO, having an idea what those guidelines contain can be helpful; they can give you some ideas on what you might want to include on a web site.
+If you want to be an SEO, having an idea of what those guidelines contain can be helpful; they can give you some ideas on what you might want to include on a website.
 The most recent version of the quality rater guidelines came out May 11, 2017:

 A tool that I have been using on almost every audit that I do is Screaming Frog, and if it isn’t in your toolbelt, it should be something that you should consider adding.
-It is really useful, and this page from Seer Interactive is helpful in learning how to use it effectively:
+It is instrumental, and this page from Seer Interactive helps learn how to use it effectively:

 Google is not the only search engine, and if you aren’t looking at what Microsoft is doing with Bing, you may be surprised.

-I was surprised to see Microsoft come out with a really powerful knowledge graph that covers a lot of concepts in September of last year:
+I was surprised to see Microsoft come out with a compelling knowledge graph that covers a lot of concepts in September of last year:

 Microsoft Concept Graph Preview For Short Text Understanding

 I will be keeping an eye out for other pages that I think would be good resources.
-If you have specific questions about SEO contact me, and I will try to add answers to them to future posts in this category (thanks!)
+Also, if you have specific questions about SEO, contact me, and I will try to add answers to them to future posts in this category (thanks!)